modio/modio-docs/public/en-us/features/authentication/custom-sso-game.md

 Within your OpenID configuration panel, you can configure mappings which are the **claim names within the ID token** that map to any of the above.
 As an example, if you issue an ID Token with a claim titled `username` containing a vanity display name for the user that you wish to associate with the mod.io account, you should supply `username` as the _Display name claim_ within the config panel.

+### Issuer Url

+The issuer URL is the URL that your identity provider uses to identify itself.
+This value is used to verify the `iss` claim within the ID Token.
+If you do not wish to validate the `iss` claim, you can leave this field blank.

 ### ID token validation process

 For an OpenID authentication request to be successful, mod.io will make the following checks, in the shown order before considering the ID token valid for creating a mod.io access token.